MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/gdpr-dsr-Office365.md

 11. Clique em **Procurar** para especificar o local onde deseja baixar os arquivos de resultado da pesquisa.
 12. Clique em **Iniciar** para baixar os resultados da pesquisa em seu computador.

-Quando o processo de exportação estiver concluído, você poderá acessar os arquivos no seu computador local onde eles foram baixados.
-Os resultados de uma pesquisa de conteúdo são baixados em uma pasta nomeada após a Pesquisa de Conteúdo.
-Os documentos de sites são copiados em uma subpasta chamada **SharePoint**.
-Os itens de caixa de correio são copiados na subpasta chamada **Exchange**.
+When the export process is complete, you can access the files in the location on your local computer where they were downloaded.
+Results of a content search are downloaded to a folder named after the Content Search.
+Documents from sites are copied to a subfolder named **SharePoint**.
+Mailbox items are copied to subfolder named **Exchange**.

-Para ver instruções passo a passo detalhadas, confira [Exportar resultados da Pesquisa de Conteúdo do Centro de Conformidade e Segurança](https://docs.microsoft.com/microsoft-365/compliance/export-search-results).
+Para ver instruções passo a passo detalhadas, confira [Exportar resultados da Pesquisa de Conteúdo do Centro de Conformidade e Segurança](export-search-results.md).

 ### <a name="downloading-documents-and-lists-from-sharepoint-online-and-onedrive-for-business"></a>Baixar documentos e listas do SharePoint Online e OneDrive for Business

-Outra maneira de exportar dados do SharePoint Online e OneDrive for Business é baixar documentos e listas diretamente de um site do SharePoint Online ou de uma conta do OneDrive for Business.
-Você teria que obter as permissões para acessar um site, acessar o site e baixar o conteúdo.
-Consulte:
+Another way to export data from SharePoint Online and OneDrive for Business is to download documents and lists directly from a SharePoint Online site or a OneDrive for Business account.
+You would have to get assigned the permissions to access a site, and then go to the site and download the contents.
+See:

 - [Baixar arquivos e pastas do OneDrive ou SharePoint](https://support.office.com/article/download-files-and-folders-from-onedrive-or-sharepoint-5c7397b7-19c7-4893-84fe-d02e8fa5df05)
 - [Exportar listas do SharePoint para o Excel](https://support.office.com/article/export-to-excel-from-sharepoint-bfb2ea48-6118-4fa9-abb6-cced9424e5d9)

-Para algumas solicitações de exportação de DSR, pode ser conveniente permitir que o próprio titular dos dados baixe o conteúdo.
-Isso permite que ele acesse o site ou a pasta compartilhada do SharePoint Online e clique em **Sincronizar** para sincronizar todo o conteúdo na biblioteca de documentos ou nas pastas selecionadas.
-Consulte:
+For some DSR export requests, you may want to allow the data subject to download content themselves.
+This enables the data subject to go to a SharePoint Online site or shared folder and click **Sync** to sync all contents in the document library or selected folders.
+See:

 - [Permitir que os usuários sincronizem arquivos do SharePoint com o novo cliente de sincronização do OneDrive](https://docs.microsoft.com/sharepoint/let-users-use-new-onedrive-sync-client)
 - [Sincronizar arquivos do SharePoint com o novo cliente de sincronização do OneDrive](https://support.office.com/article/sync-sharepoint-files-with-the-new-onedrive-sync-client-6de9ede8-5b6e-4503-80b2-6190f3354a88)